Florida garden with colorful tropical plants and flowers

 Smart Watering Techniques

 Overwatering is the #1 killer.
-In Florida's heat and humidity, strategic watering is key to healthy roots and disease prevention.
+Strategic watering is key to healthy roots in Florida's heat.

 • Water early morning before 10am